kraowx/shibbyapp/README.md

 ## Planned Features
 - Notification with media controls (play/pause, next, previous)
 - File metadata that gives more information about a file other than its name and description
-- Ability to reorder items in a playlist
 - Import/export audio files buttons

 Feel free to suggest anything else you feel might improve the app!